jiuzhuaxiong/USB-CAN-Adapter/README.md

 Initiaslly, I''ve wrote a, .hta test program, then another with an advanced COM handler (MSCOMM32.OCX).
 Here I post the 1st.
 It was usefull the use of PCAN sniffer.
 I'm unenploied, so my frend give it to me...

-Then, I?ve wrote a C program using the old Borland c++ Builder 6 (the two china's program was written in the same way, or in Delphi).
+Then, I've wrote a C program using the old Borland c++ Builder 6 (the two china's program was written in the same way, or in Delphi).

-I'm here to shere my job, ideas and contribuite to make a 20$ sniffer more efficent.
+I'm here to share my job, ideas and contribuite to make a 20$ CAN sniffer more efficent.

 P.S.: If someone have the original firmware software I?m very happy to handle this and correct/rewrite the new one.
 Also, the scheme can help me to rewrite a new firmware, with the suggestion/help of other users.